-Under the slogan “Cooking the landscape: heritage and innovation”, the Consell d’Eivissa and PIMEEF have organised the spring event Ibiza Sabor 2019, now in its 12th year, which focuses on the promotion of the island’s products.
-It runs from 5 April to 31 May and offers the possibility of trying gourmet set menus for €25, which can be accompanied by wines from the island (price not included), and tapas for €7, with a glass of local wine included.
+The Consell d’Eivissa and PIMEEF have organised the festival autumn food event Ibiza Sabor 2019, now in its 13th year, which focuses on the promotion of the island’s products.
+It runs from 31 October to 5 December and offers the possibility of trying gourmet set menus for €25, which can be accompanied by wines from the island (price not included), and tapas for €7, with a glass of local wine included.

 Ibizans over the age of 70 will recall that their childhoods in autumn and winter were accompanied by the flavour and heat of oil, and the festival of the matanzas, or annual pig killing.
 This was the time of year when the old olive mills went into action -known as trulls in the local Ibizan language – and after a long day’s work at the mill, just a few litres would emerge.
 This is why from October to December the artisanal process of olive oil production is repeated between 8 and 10 times, that is, almost weekly.

 Although these days were filled with hard work, they were happy times as this liquid gold was an essential foodstuff, used for the rest of the year.
 Children also sought out the heat, thanks to an enormous pot of boiling water on the go.
 Although they knew that they could not play in the trull for fear of accidents, they could watch the oil production process, and it was an integral part of their life experience.
 Some recall that when they were adults and they had to leave the island to study or work, they missed two things, their family and the taste of oil.